Liliia Orlenko

 Role

-Design lead (contract) bridging design, frontend, and product decisions
+Principal-level design lead (contract): design leadership, hands-on design, frontend, and product decisions

 Ways of working